 The Township of Cranford is committed to incorporating public input into its ongoing hazard mitigation planning.
-The public will have an opportunity to comment on the Plan prior to any changes and during the 5-year plan update.
+The Flood Advisory Committee will continue to work on opportunities for education and outreach.
+The public have had an opportunity to comment on the Plan prior to adoption.
+The public will have an opportunity to comment before any changes and during the 5-year plan update.
+The Township will place a link to the Plan on its website.
 The annual progress reports will be posted on the County mitigation website in addition to the adopted Plan.

 All public comments and input on the plan will be recorded and addressed, as appropriate.
 Opportunity to comment on the plan will be provided directly through the County's website.
 Public comments can also be submitted in writing to the County's HMP Coordinator.
-All public comments shall be addressed to: Union County Office of Emergency Management c/o All Hazards Pre-disaster Mitigation Plan Coordinator 300 North Ave East, Westfield, NJ 07090.
+All public comments shall be addressed to: Union County Office of Emergency Management c/o All Hazards Pre-Disaster Mitigation Plan Coordinator 300 North Ave East, Westfield, NJ 07090.